Instructions for Authors

 Title: Title should be short and explanatory, describing the content of the paper.

-Abstract: Abstract should be between 100 and 250 words, briefly describing the background, aims, study approach, findings and conclusions.
-The abstract should be written using the past tenses.
+Abstract: Abstract should be between 100 and 200 words, briefly describing the background, aims, study approach, findings and conclusions.
+The abstract should be written using past tense.

 Following the abstract, provide about 3-6 keywords, arranged alphabetically.

 Introduction: Introduction should reflect the statement of the problem, relevant literature, proposed approach and specific aim or objective of the study.

 Study Approach: Study Approach should be clear and complete, explaining all the procedures and methods, in a way that can be reproduced elsewhere.
 However, only new procedures should be detailed while previously published procedures can be cited and referenced

 Results and Discussion: Results should be presented clearly.
 The findings should be presented using Tables, Figures, etc. Discussion should reflect the interpretation of the findings with respect to the study and past relevant studies.

 Tables and Figures: Tables and figures should be self-explanatory and easy to comprehend.
 The same data should not be presented using table and graph.
 Tables should have simple headings.

 Units of Measurement: Units of measurement should be presented using System International (SI) units